What is SOLD?

 With help from local businesses, friends, family, and nearly 150 volunteers from our church, SOLD was designed, built, decorated, researched, written, and produced in about six months.
 SOLD: The Human Trafficking Experience debuted at Bethel Church in May 2012.
 Since then, SOLD has been traveling throughout the western United States.
 The response has been overwhelming.
 We are truly humbled and honored to see God working in and through this project, and are excited to see where He will take it!

-In December 2014, SOLD became part of a new non-profit organization called Mirror Ministries.
+In December 2014, SOLD became part of the non-profit organization, Mirror Ministries.
 Mirror Ministries exists to to respond to domestic sex trafficking with the love of Christ through local intervention, restoration and aftercare while motivating many to respond to the global human trafficking crisis with justice and mercy.
 To this end, Mirror Ministries runs SOLD: The Human Trafficking Experience, partners with local hotels in the SUDS project, and is laying the ground for local aftercare services in Tri-Cities, Washington.

 Is this a free event?
 Is this a fundraiser?

 There is no cost to attend SOLD.
 Our goal is to raise awareness, not funds.
 Books are given for a suggested at-cost donation for education about human trafficking and related issues.
 T-shirts are also available for a suggested donation to promote awareness.
 Products made by survivors of sex trafficking in Agape International Mission's Agape Restoration Center are available, and all proceeds from those sales go directly to AIM.
 We recognize that some will want to give a donation.
 We accept these with our thanks.
 Funds from t-shirts, books, and donations will cover costs for SOLD and the SUDS Outreach to local hotels.